CALCULATE YOUR SIP RETURNS

 Share

-Buying a futures contract is essentially the same as purchasing several units of stock from the cash market.
-The fundamental difference is that in the case of buying future, you don't take immediate delivery.
+Buying a futures contract is essentially the same as purchasing several units of stock from the cash market with a key difference: in the case of buying futures, you don't take immediate delivery.

 Let us look at future trading basics and ways to go about futures trading.

 It is important to understand the definition of a future.
-Futures are nothing but, a financial contract which obligates the buyer to purchase an asset or the seller to sell an asset at a pre-determined future date and a pre-determined price.
+Futures are a financial contract that obligates the buyer to purchase an asset or the seller to sell an asset at a pre-determined future date and a pre-determined price.

 What Is Futures Trading?